venkatpython/GithubAPI/README.md

     mysql> create database restdb;

 4. Run Django Migrations
+    - python manage.py migrate.

+5. If any changes made on models in future run makemigrations and then migrate to aplly new schema to the DB
+    - python manage.py makemigrations <app_label>
     - python manage.py migrate

-5. Start Server and access the application at localhost:8000
+6. Start Server and access the application at localhost:8000
     - python manage.py runserver

 Available Feature: